zeroc-ice/ice/csharp/BuildInstructions.md

 Ice for .NET was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].

-The build requires the [Ice Builder for Visual Studio][3], you must install version 4.3.6 or greater to build Ice.
+The build requires the [Ice Builder for Visual Studio][3].
+You must install version 4.3.6 or greater to build Ice.

 ## Compiling Ice for .NET with Visual Studio